 The other day, someone asked me the meaning of the term "Summer Slide."
 (No, it has nothing to do with the dark-colored slides that burn the kiddo's legs during the summer.
 But you should avoid those, too!)
 At the end of the school year, the kids have learned a ton, and their test scores show it.
 When they return the next year, after summer break, most kids have forgotten some of what they learned.
 This back slide in learning is called "The Summer Slide."

 Want to avoid it?
 Keep your kids learning this summer.
-That doesn’t mean that you need to do summer school or focus on learning all day every day.
+That doesn't mean that you need to do summer school or focus on learning all day every day.
 Just remember to add learning into the fun things you are already doing.
 Keep the kids reading.
-If they don’t like to read, try a chart to work towards a goal.
-(I have several free charts in my shop.)
+If they don't like to read, try a chart to work towards a goal.
+(I have several free charts here.)

 40+ Activities to Prevent the Summer Slide from The Weekly Kids Co-op